piude/new_project/README.md

 # new_project
-My first repository in github
+My first repository on github